 - Closing: What are the standard fees in addition to down payment?
 Know the closing process before you are closing.

 - Protection: What home insurance is not, and what it does cover.
-Master how to protect your home and assets.
+Master how to protect your home and assets with the right home protection.
 Be prepared to ask your home inspector essential questions, and know what they are.

 Are There Local Classes?

 You want to make sure to take a local class.
 The money-saving programs for first time home buyers vary from state to state.
 If you are going to relocating to a new state, be sure to take the course where you plan to buy the house.
 Search for HUD-approved first time home buyer classes in your state.

 Is the Class Required if I’m a First Time Home Buyer?